ZDNet has an interesting article on the problems with trying to preserve copyright provoked, no doubt, by the recent SOPA/PIPA controversy.

 It was only with the rapid dissemination of information and of literacy made possible by the printing press that ideas like authorship, publishing and copyright began to make a lot of sense.
 The printing press drove down the cost of literacy, placing it within reach of a much larger segment of the population.

 The ability to rapidly spread printed works meant that literate people could actually take time to savor previously unknown authors.
 That is, it was actually possible for a staggeringly large number of authors to make names for themselves by their writings alone.
+In fact, it wasn't until the 1650's that Athanasius Kircher, a priest renowned in his time for his learning, became the first man to be able to support himself through book sales alone.

 Both kings and the Church recognized that the ability to print material contained within it the ability to rapidly spread treasonous or unorthodox ideas.
 Furthermore, since printers required presses, it was fairly easy to find and regulate the spread of ideas at the point of production - at the printer.
 Thus, both kings and the Church had good reason to implement printing and copyright laws.